Frequently asked questions

 Backyard homes work with certain socioeconomic trends as well, such as allowing people to age in place or form multigenerational households to ease caregiving responsibilities and cost.
 And they can provide additional rental income in an uncertain economy.
 Many people also are looking to downsize and simplify their lives while still living in a neighborhood setting.

-Our average build with a standard model and site conditions takes about six months from start to finish.
+Our average build with a standard model and site conditions takes about seven to twelve months from start to finish.
 However, each project will vary depending on the location and scope of work.